UYousafzai/easy_train_tesseract/README.md

 #### Note: if you're training an english font, you can skip step 2.

 #### Step 2: Downloading Relavent Data
-- Place the font you want to train in the fonts folder
+- Place the font you want to train in the fonts folder.
-- download from link: https://github.com/tesseract-ocr/langdata and place the data inside the lang_data
+- download from link: https://github.com/tesseract-ocr/langdata and place the data inside the lang_data.
-- go to link: https://github.com/tesseract-ocr/ download one specific language from either tessdata_best or tessdata_fast based on your application requirement and place that inside the tessdata folder
+- go to link: https://github.com/tesseract-ocr/ download one specific language from either tessdata_best or tessdata_fast based on your application requirement and place that inside the tessdata folder.
+- Updating the variables in script, now since the scripts were written taking english language into consideration you'll have to update those variables to reflect your language you need to train the system on. the scripts that require updation are as following
+    - `evaluate.sh where (eng.*) needs to be changed to required (lang.*)`
+    - `extract_model.sh where (eng.*) needs to be changed to required (lang.*)`
+    - `generate_training_data.sh has a variable called --lang eng is where the eng would be replcaed with your lang`
+    - `train.sh where (eng.*) needs to be changed to required (lang.*)`

 #### Step 3: Changing the parameters in the generate_training_data.sh and train.sh
 1. In generate_training_data.sh